ianrich69420/phase-1-wk-1-moringa-code-challenge/README.md

 For example, if the speed is 80, it should print: “Points: 2”.
 If the driver gets more than 12 points, the function should print: “License suspended”.

 - Calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
-Calculate the payee (i.e. Tax), NHIFDeductions, NSSFDeductions, gross salary, and net salary.
+Calculate the paye (i.e. Tax), NHIFDeductions, NSSFDeductions, gross salary, and net salary.

+## Extra Features

+- One of the extra features of the functions is that they account for misinputs by the user and reprompts the user to reinput their data correctly!

 ## Project Setup